BEST CHOICE | BEST PRICE | ||||

 Tsurumi HS2.4S User Manual

-Before the first use of this product, please read this USER MANUAL very carefully.
-This user manual has been designed to instruct you as to the proper manner in which to assemble, maintain, store, and most importantly, how to operate the pump in a safe and efficient manner.
+Before using this product, please read this USER MANUAL very carefully.
+This user manual has been designed to instruct you as to the proper manner in which to assemble, maintain, store, and most importantly, how to operate the pump safely and efficiently.

 We should stress that this is a very utilitarian pump.
 It works for the homeowner, fisherman, or contractor.
 It can be installed in the basement or carried on a large boat.
 If you need a pump for multiple uses, this might be the one for you.